Student: India

-In India school is categorized in these stages: Pre-primary (Nursery, Lower Kindergarten or LKG, Upper Kindergarten or UKG), Primary (Class 1–5), Secondary (6–10) and Higher Secondary (11–12).
-For undergraduate it is 3 years except Engineering (BTech or BE), Pharmacy (B.pharm), Bsc agriculture which are 4-year degree course, Architecture (B.Arch.) which is a 5-year degree course and Medical (MBBS) which consists of a 4.5-year degree course and a 1-year internship, so 5.5 years in total.
+In India school is categorized in these stages: Pre-primary (Nursery, Lower Kindergarten or LKG, Upper Kindergarten or UKG), Primary (Class 1–5), Middle Stage (5–7), Secondary (8–10) and Senior Secondary (11–12).
+For undergraduate it takes 3 years and sometimes 4.

 Nepal

-In Nepal 12-year school is categorised in two stages: Primary school (Grade 1 to Grade 8) and Higher Secondary school (Grade 9 to Grade 12).
-For college it averages four years for a bachelor's degree (except BVSc and AH which are five year programmes and MBBS which is a five and half year programme) and two years master's degree.
+In Nepal, 12-year school is categorised in four stages: Primary school (Grade 1 to Grade 5), Upper Primary school (Grade 6 to Grade 8), Secondary school (Grade 9 to 10), and Upper Primary school (Grade 11 to Grade 12).
+For college it averages three to four years for a bachelor's degree and one to two years for a master's degree.

 Pakistan

-In Pakistan, 12-year school is categorized in three stages: Primary school, Secondary school and Higher Secondary school.
-It takes five years for a student to graduate from Primary school, five years for Secondary school and five years for Higher Secondary school (also called College).
+In Pakistan, 12-year school is categorized in three stages: Primary school, Secondary school and Upper Secondary school.
+It takes five years for a student to graduate from Primary school, five years for Secondary school, and five years for Higher Secondary school (also called College).
 Most bachelor's degrees span over four years, followed by a two years master's degree.

 Philippines

 The Philippines is currently in the midst of a transition to a K-12 (also called K+12) basic education system.
 Education ideally begins with one year of kinder.
 Once the transition is complete, elementary or grade school comprises grades 1 to 6.
 Although the term student may refer to learners of any age or level, the term 'pupil' is used by the Department of Education to refer to learners in the elementary level, particularly in public schools.
 Secondary level or high school comprises two major divisions: grades 7 to 10 will be collectively referred to as 'junior high school', whereas grades 11 to 12 will be collectively referred to as 'senior high school'.
 The Department of Education refers to learners in grade 7 and above as students.

-After basic education, students can opt to take a bachelor's (undergraduate) degree at a higher education institution (i.e. a college or university), which normally lasts for four years though the length of some courses may be longer or shorter depending on the institution.
+After which, students have the option to get Higher Education.
+This includes a bachelor's degree and master's degree, which take six years to complete.
+Students can also get PhDs.